fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

-      Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect with.
+      Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect to.

       All the configuration parameters for the Agent Custom Resource are listed on the